Climate Justice: How do we make sure rechargeable batteries respect human rights?

 One of the policy recommendations in this document urges governments to stop spending public funding on “urban highway expansion and instead promote the development of low-carbon transportation infrastructure”.

 Transportation stands as the second-largest source of greenhouse gas pollution in Canada.
 Expanding highways would only worsen the climate crisis, further entrench our dependence on fossil fuels, and impact our rights to a healthy environment.
 Our comic book serves as a powerful medium to shed light on these pressing challenges and emphasizes the urgent need for meaningful climate action.
+We have also created a 2-page discussion guide for school, home, and community use!

 Stop Paving Over Our Rights comic book